San Francisco War Memorial and Performing Arts Center: United Nations

 The SFWMPAC has historical significance.
 On June 26, 1945, the United Nations Charter was signed in the Veterans Building's Herbst Theatre by the group of 50 founding nations, following the two-month-long United Nations conference in the Opera House.

 In 1951, the Peace Treaty with Japan (commonly called "Treaty of San Francisco"), formally ending World War II hostilities with Japan, was signed in the Opera House.
 The Center has been host to U.S. presidents and foreign heads of state.
 In 1990 the Center was chosen to host the first Goldman Environmental Prize ceremony, and this prize is now presented annually at the Center.

 Performing arts venues

-The following venues make up the San Francisco War Memorial and Performing Arts Center—SFWMPAC:
+Four venues comprise the San Francisco War Memorial and Performing Arts Center—SFWMPAC: